Skip to main content

 Enable Microsoft Entra Local Administrator Password Solution (LAPS)EnabledRotates the local admin password per device on a configurable schedule and stores it in Entra with a full access audit trail.
 Satisfies MA.L2-3.7.5 and IA.L2-3.5.3.

-Users can see their own BitLocker recovery keyNoBitLocker recovery keys provide full disk decryption capability.
+Restrict users from recovering the BitLocker key(s) for their owned devicesYesBitLocker recovery keys provide full disk decryption capability.
 In a CUI enclave, key retrieval must be an IT admin function only, with an audit trail.
+The Entra portal default is No (no restriction — users can self-recover); flip it to Yes to enforce admin-only recovery.
 Supports MP.L2-3.8.x.

 After enabling LAPS here, configure the rotation policy in Intune

-"Users may join devices" set to All — required compensating controls
+"Users may join devices" set to All — compensating controls required

 Step 1: Create the Resource Group